 As an Amazon Associate I earn from qualifying purchases

 I first started making vanilla extract in March of 2013.
 In fact, the same vanilla beans I purchased are still in the jar.
 I top the extract off with more vodka now and then, as well as add more vanilla beans.
-I no longer have to spend lots of money at the store for vanilla extract.
+I no longer have to spend lots of money at the store on vanilla extract.
 This is a gift that keeps on giving.
 Stop wasting money on pure vanilla extract at the grocery store and make your own.
 It is so simple!
-The hardest part is waiting the 8 weeks.
+The hardest part is waiting 8 weeks.

 Here’s how you make it:

 - Jar or Bottle

 - Vanilla Beans in your favorite variety (rule of thumb is 5 beans per 1 cup of alcohol)

 - Vodka, but you can also use Bourbon, Rum, or Brandy

 - Use a knife to split the bean in half, leave about a ½-inch at each end intact.

 - Put your vanilla beans in your glass bottle or jar and cover them with vodka.